jasonbelt/inspecta-test/isolette/readme.md

       isolette/aadl/bin/run-hamr.cmd Microkit
       ```

-      Run the following to run an appraisal on the results (appraising will fail if any changes are made to the AADL files or the microkit.system file)
+      Run the following to do an appraisal on the results (appraising will fail if any changes are made to the AADL files or the microkit.system file)

       ```
       docker run -it --rm -v $(pwd):/home/microkit/provers/INSPECTA-models jasonbelt/microkit_domain_scheduling \